codeconscious/codeconscious.github.io/_posts/2026-03-11-ai-article-roundup-2025.md

 # AI Article Roundup: Late 2025

-I've gotten into the habit of logging links to AI-related articles and papers I found interesting, and I'm thinking I'll post lists of them from time to time.
+AI has proven quite disruptive to the industry, as expected.
+In recent months, I've gotten into the habit of logging links to AI-related articles and papers I found interesting, and I'm thinking I'll share lists of them from time to time.

 With that, my late-2025 batch: